Be sure to scroll to the bottom to watch a live discussion I did on preeclampsia!

 Blood pressure disorders are the most common medical complication experienced during pregnancy, occurring in approximately 5-10% pregnancies.
 The most common blood pressure disorder, preeclampsia, is unique to pregnancy, and although the primary finding is high blood pressure, it can also be associated with other signs of damage to various organ systems.
 Damage to the kidneys is most commonly seen, and usually results in excess amounts of protein in the urine.
 As the disease process progresses, however, compromise to the liver, brain, and vascular system can also occur.
 This damage to the organs occurs because preeclampsia causes blood vessels to constrict and spasm, which not only leads to elevated blood pressure, but also decreased blood flow to these vital organs.

 Your obstetrician will check for signs of preeclampsia at each prenatal visit by checking blood pressure and assessing the urine for protein; these assessments increase with more frequent prenatal visits towards the end of pregnancy.
 Your obstetrician will also screen for symptoms of preeclampsia such as the following:

-Not only can signs and symptoms of preeclampsia occur in the mother, but certain signs may also present with the developing baby.
-In some cases, the baby may not be growing well in the uterus or the amniotic fluid volume may be low.
-If any of these issues arise during the pregnancy, both mom and baby will be very carefully monitored.
-Fortunately, in most cases, the baby is not affected.
+Not only can signs and symptoms of preeclampsia occur in the pregnant person, but certain signs may also present with the developing fetus.
+In some cases, the fetus may not be growing well in the uterus or the amniotic fluid volume may be low.
+If any of these issues arise during the pregnancy, both patient and fetus will be very carefully monitored.